charpy4n6/GalleryBuilder/README.md

 -FFmpeg (for video posters/thumbnails).
 	Needed only if you check “Generate posters (ffmpeg)” in the Videos/Mixed tabs.
 	Must be installed and on PATH so ffmpeg is found (ffmpeg -version).
-	If missing, the app still works—posters are just skipped.
+	If missing, the app still works, posters are just skipped.

 ## Compile to executable